 - accepted formats for artwork, data sources and video

 Don’t let your language get you rejected

 Poor English is one of the most common reasons for rejection.
-You can avoid this by having your manuscript proofread or edited – check out our guide for how to check your manuscript.
-Elsevier also offers editing services via the WebShop:
+You can avoid this by having your manuscript proofread or edited.
+Reach the highest standards with Elsevier's Author Services: